milerepeatcc-source/Iran-War-Cost-Tracker/README.md

 * **v1 - The Baseline:** The project started as a request to build a static tax receipt calculator inspired by `represent.us`, mapping personal taxes to the `iran-cost-ticker.com` data.
 * **v2 - Going Live:** Added JavaScript `setInterval` logic to create rolling tickers.
 The math was updated to calculate a user's micro-percentage of the overall $6.5 Trillion U.S. Federal Budget against the live spending rate.
 * **v3 - Adding Macroeconomic Data:** Integrated research from Brown University's Watson Institute to account for indirect economic costs (gas premiums).
-Initial versions included user inputs for weekly gas consumption, which was later refined to display exact household averages to reduce user friction.
 * **v4 - The Unified Dashboard:** Redesigned the UI/UX to clearly separate **Direct Tax Burden** from **Indirect Gas Costs**.
-Moved national macroeconomic data to the top and added a bottom-line **Total Estimated Personal Impact** section that sums both metrics dynamically.
+Moved national macroeconomic data to the top and added a bottom-line **Total Estimated Personal Impact** section.
 * **v5 - Progressive Tax Brackets:** Completely replaced the initial flat 12% tax estimate with a dynamic script utilizing official 2025 IRS progressive tax brackets and standard deductions.
 Added a filing status selector for pinpoint accuracy.
+* **v6 - Privacy-First Analytics:** Integrated PostHog analytics to track general usage trends.
+Implemented strict privacy controls by completely disabling IP address collection and writing an algorithm to round exact AGI inputs into broad statistical brackets before any data is sent to the analytics server.

 ## 📊 Data Sources & Methodology